 Updates on the statistics and citations

-All articles in chronological order with brief synopsis and citation
+All articles are in chronological order with brief synopsis and citation.

 A recursive data filtering procedure to find both random and systematic errors in streamflow and river survey data that can be used to produce robust and informative station hydraulic geometry relations is presented.
 This article is published in Journal of Hydrology.

 Citation: Afshari, S., B. M. Fekete, L. S. Dingman, N. Devineni, D. M. Bjerklie, and R. Khanbilvardi.
 (2017).
 Statistical filtering of river survey and streamflow data for improving At-A-Station Hydraulic Geometry Relations.
 Journal of Hydrology, doi:http://dx.doi.org/10.1016/j.jhydrol.2017.01.038.

 Classifying urban rainfall extremes using weather radar data: An application to the Greater New York Area (36)

 We present the first of its kind classification analysis for urban rainfall extremes using machine learning techniques on high-resolution radar rainfall data.
 Clear spatial variability is found for the Greater New York City Area.
 We also investigated the relationships of the classified events with synoptic circulation patterns and validated them with the storm event database.
 This article is published in Journal of Hydrometeorology.

 Citation: 2017).
 Classifying Urban Rainfall Extremes Using Weather Radar Data: An Application to the Greater New York Area.
 Journal of Hydrometeorology, 18, 611–623, doi: 10.1175/JHM-D-16-0193.1.(

 The future role of dams in the United States of America (35)